KeyCore/MathOperation/README.md

 In this Math Operation project we will replace:
 - multiplication by repeated summation
 - division by repeated subtraction
-- exponential computation by repeated multiplication
+- exponential computation by repeated multiplication (multiplication which is replaced by repeated summation)

 The front end programming language in browsers, which is Javascript, of course enables each of the five operators (+,-,*,/,^).
 However, for the sake of this project let us insist on the following limitations: